 AC Electric Fields – ELF

 The electric fields emitted from many household appliances fall into the category of Extra Low Frequency (ELF).
-Electric fields are created where there is electricity under pressure – which means that any wiring connected to a power source, can emit an electric field.
+Electric fields are created where there is electricity under pressure.
+This means that any wiring connected to a power source, can emit an electric field.

 Electric fields are also proportional to voltage and they decrease with distance from the source.
 Therefore, keeping away from appliances that are plugged in can reduce exposure.

-Common sources include power lines, household wiring, lighting, mobile phone chargers, hair dryers, hair straighteners, irons, kettles, electric blankets, electric ovens, electric hot water systems, electric slab heating, and so on.
+Common sources include power lines, household wiring, lighting, and smartphone chargers.
+As well as all appliances, including, hair straighteners, irons, kettles, electric blankets, electric ovens, electric hot water systems, slab heating…